 How To Remove Bumble Bees and Honey Bees

-If you call a pest control company and they identify bumble bees and honey bees, they will not exterminate them.
+If you call a pest control company and they identify the bees in your yard as bumble bees or honey bees, they will not exterminate them.
 Instead, they will contact, or have you contact, local beekeepers.
 Using a bait trap, the beekeepers will coax the bee colony out of the hive and into a box hive.
-From there, the beekeepers can relocate these harmless bees.
+From there, the beekeepers can relocate these beneficial insects.

-You should not try to do this on your own.
+• You should not try to relocate bees on your own.
 Without the proper knowledge, experience, and tools, you can upset the hive and provoke them into stinging you.

 How Bee Exterminators Work

-It’s unlikely carpenter bees will sting you, but they can cause a great deal of damage to your wooden surfaces.
-In addition to drilling holes, carpenter bees will leave pollen near the entry hole, leaving stains.
+It’s unlikely carpenter bees will sting you, but they can cause a great deal of damage to your wooden surfaces and structures.
+In addition to drilling holes, carpenter bees will leave pollen near the entry hole, staining the surface.

-In order to carpenter bees you’ll have to call a pest control company.
+In order to get rid of carpenter bees, you’ll have to call a pest control company.
 After performing a free home inspection, they’ll determine the best course of action.

 One option is to remediate the structure the carpenter bees are going into.
-This can be done by replacing materials from wood to something the bees can’t drill into, or painting and staining the wood—carpenter bees typically stay away from treated wood.
+This can be done by replacing materials with something the bees can’t drill into, or painting and staining the wood—carpenter bees typically stay away from treated wood.

 Different companies have different plans for eliminating carpenter bees.
 Some offer control and prevention on a monthly, bi-monthly, or quarterly basis, while others will include bee control as part of a comprehensive annual program.
-The specific company can advise the schedule after performing the free inspection.
+The specific company can work with you to create a treatment schedule after performing the free inspection.

 What Not To Do

-It’s not advisable you try to exterminate bees on your own.
+We strongly recommend you do not try to exterminate bees on your own.
 It can be dangerous to you, and it can kill harmless bees that actually do a great deal for agriculture.
-If you think you’ve identified carpenter bees, you still shouldn’t take action.
+Even if you think you’ve identified carpenter bees, you still shouldn’t take action.
 Internet research and protective clothing won’t be enough to get the job done.

 Do not: